On non-abelian higher special elements of $p$-adic representations: Introduction

 Its formulation relies on a construction of canonical Nekov\'a\v r-Selmer complexes associated to choices of semi-local points on $A$.
 Under certain hypotheses, it may also be reformulated in terms of `classical Selmer complexes' that are closely related to the finite support cohomology that was introduced by Bloch and Kato in \cite{bk}.

 In \cite[\S 8]{rbsd}, assuming that $F/k$ is abelian, Burns and the first author then study the congruence relations between the values at $z=1$ of higher derivatives of Hasse-Weil-Artin $L$-series, as well as their relation to the Galois structure of the Tate-Shafarevich and Selmer groups of $A$ over $F$, that are encoded in the refined BSD conjecture.
+(Both in loc. cit and in the sequel, it is always assumed that the relevant Tate-Shafarevich are finite.)

 Our algebraic results will now allow us to extend this study to general finite Galois extensions $F/k$.
 In particular, in Theorem \ref{big conj} and the remarks that follow it, we will obtain an explicit description of the predictions that are encoded in the refined BSD conjecture in the general case.
 We are hopeful that it may be possible in the future to numerically test such predictions in non-abelian examples.